Skip to main content

 Otus Live Video

-Click to view videos from our Otus Live series on how to create a rubric assessment.
+Click to view a video from our Otus Live series on how to create a rubric assessment and add attachments.

 FAQ and Troubleshooting